kspsts/PDF-converter/README.md

 # PDF Web App

 PDF Web App is a Flask-based web application for processing PDF documents.
-This application allows users to upload PDF files, process them, and potentially convert them into text or DOCX format.
+This application allows users to upload PDF files, and  convert them into text, image or DOCX format.

 ## Getting Started